kbqerat/kbqerat/README.md

 ### Hi there 👋

-- 🔭 I’m a front-end developer
-- 🌱 I’m currently learning back-end for web developement
+- 🔭 I’m an addicted... to the web yea!
-- 🤔 I’m looking for help with Python libraries and AI
 - 😄 Pronouns: he/him